Overview of Your Legal Rights

 Getting an Attorney to Handle Your Criminal Case

-Within the criminal justice jungle, a defense attorney serves as the defendant’s guide, protector, and confidant.
-Defense attorneys are usually grouped in two camps: court-appointed attorneys paid by the government; and private attorneys paid by the defendant.
+Within the criminal justice system, a defense attorney serves as the defendant’s guide, protector, and confidant.
+Learn what criminal defense lawyers do and what they cost.